tactiqa/EMI_calc_testing/README.md

-# EMI Calculator Test Automation
+# EMI Calculator Test Suite / Playwright

 This project contains automated tests for the EMI (Equated Monthly Installment) Calculator web application available at https://emicalculator.net/, along with API testing examples.
 The tests are implemented using Playwright, a modern end-to-end testing framework.